 Net revenue trends in Financial Advisory for M&A and Other Advisory and Restructuring are generally correlated to the level of completed industry-wide M&A transactions and restructuring transactions occurring subsequent to corporate debt defaults, respectively.
 However, deviations from this relationship can occur in any given year for a number of reasons.
 For instance, our results can diverge from industry-wide activity where there are material variances from the level of industry-wide M&A activity in a particular market where Lazard has significant market share, or regarding the relative number of our advisory engagements with respect to larger-sized transactions, and where we are involved in non-public or sovereign advisory assignments.
-For example, the industry statistics for global M&A transactions described above reflect a 2% increase in the value of all completed transactions in 2013 as compared to 2012.
+For example, the industry statistics for global M&A transactions described above reflect a 2% increase in the value of all completed transactions in 2013 as compared to 2012, but a 17% decrease in the number of all completed transactions in 2013 as compared to 2012.
 For M&A deals with values greater than \$500 million, the value of completed transactions in 2013 increased 8% as compared to 2012, while the number of such deals decreased 1% as compared to 2012.
 Our M&A and Other Advisory revenue (which includes Sovereign and Capital Advisory revenue) decreased 3% in 2013 as compared to 2012.